forcedotcom/cli/releasenotes/sfdx/README.md

    sfdx update --version 7.188.1
    ```
   Congratulations, team, on achieving a significant goal that's been a long-time coming!

 * CHANGE: If you run `force:apex:execute` and the compilation or execution of the anonymous Apex code fails, you now get a non-zero exit code, which is more intuitive.
 Previously the command execution was still considered a success (zero exit code).
 NOTE that this is a breaking change.
 After we [announced it](https://github.com/forcedotcom/cli/issues/1889), we got lots of positive feedback, so we made the change.
 Thanks for your input.

     Thank you, [Matthias Rolke](https://github.com/amtrack), for contributing the fix.
 We love it.
 Keep 'em coming!

+* FIX: You can now specify `packageAliases` that contain spaces in the `sfdx-project.json` file and execute `package` commands that use the alias without getting an error.
+(GitHub issue [#1936](https://github.com/forcedotcom/cli/issues/1936), oclif PR [#614](https://github.com/oclif/core/pull/614))

+* FIX: For backwards compatibility, we added the `-v|--targetdevhubusername` flag back to the `force org delete` and `org delete scratch` commands, even though the flag doesn't do anything and is deprecated.
+(GitHub issue [#1925](https://github.com/forcedotcom/cli/issues/1925), plugin-org PR [#581](https://github.com/salesforcecli/plugin-org/pull/581))

+* FIX:  When the `sfdx org create scratch` command deploys the org settings, it waits for the amount of time left from the specified `--wait` value.
+Previously it waited for a maximum of 10 minutes for this step, regardless of the value of `--wait`.
+(GitHub issue [#1817](https://github.com/forcedotcom/cli/issues/1817), sfdx-core PR [#771](https://github.com/forcedotcom/sfdx-core/pull/771))

+* FIX: If you run into authentication errors when running `sfdx org list shape` (`force:org:shape:list`), such as an expired refresh token, the displayed table now shows information for orgs the command can connect to, and an appropriate warning for orgs it can't connect to.
+(GitHub issue [#1882](https://github.com/forcedotcom/cli/issues/1882), plugin-signups PR [#216](https://github.com/salesforcecli/plugin-signups/pull/216))

+* FIX: The `--publishwait` flag of `force:package:install` correctly waits for the specified amount of time for the subscriber package version ID to become available in the target org.
+And this time we mean it!
+(GitHub issue [#1895](https://github.com/forcedotcom/cli/issues/1895), plugin-packaging PR [#235](https://github.com/salesforcecli/plugin-packaging/pull/235))

 * FIX: Commands are no longer duplicated in the output of `sfdx commands --json`.
 (GitHub issue [#1777](https://github.com/forcedotcom/cli/issues/1777), plugin-commands PR [#382](https://github.com/oclif/plugin-commands/pull/382))